Why Your Water Heater Sounds Like a Tea Kettle and How to Fix It

 ● Sediment Buildup

-Over time, mineral deposits can accumulate at the bottom of your water heater, causing the unit to overheat and create a boiling noise.
 Drain and flush your water heater to resolve this issue, effectively removing the sediment.
 Performing this maintenance task once a year is recommended to prevent future buildup.

 ● High Water Pressure

-Excessive water pressure can cause your water heater to make a whistling sound.
 To address this issue, consider installing a pressure-reducing valve, which helps regulate water pressure entering your home.
 Additionally, ensure the temperature and pressure relief valve is functioning correctly, designed to release excess pressure.

 Read also: Water Heater Sounds Like a Jet Engine